A documentary about Black female representation through the history of Barbie.

 The first Black Barbie came out twenty years after Barbie was first released.
 Through extensive access to Beulah Mae, a charismatic Mattel insider, we learn about the struggle for representation in a world where beauty rarely meant Black.

-BLACK BARBIE is part of a broader movement to increase understanding of the importance of representation for Black women.
+BLACK BARBIE: A DOCUMENTARY is part of a broader movement to increase understanding of the importance of representation for Black women.
 As is too often overlooked, because they belong to two minority groups, Black Women tend to fall through the cracks in arguments and studies about representation.
 To address this problem, many Black female cultural producers like me are leveraging as much power as we can to create change, both on screens and elsewhere in the world of media and representation.
-Responding to the Barbie produced in her image in 2015, Ava DuVernay commented: ‘Spielberg had a super-8 camera when he was little.
-I had a doll.’
-This film addresses what’s at stake for Black girls and women at the expense of the bottom line.

 Meet the Team